 - nchannels: The total number of channels that will be set up in the dst image. - channelorder: For each channel in dst, the index of he src channel from which to copy.
 Any channelorder[i] < 0 indicates that the channel i should be filled with constant value channelvalues[i] rather than copy any channel from src.
-If channelorder itself is empty, the implied channel order will be {0, 1, ..., nchannels-1}, meaning that it's only renaming channels, not reordering them. - channelvalues: Fill values for color channels in which channelorder[i] < 0. - newchannelnames: An array of new channel names.
+If channelorder itself is empty, the implied channel order will be {0, 1, ..., nchannels-1}, meaning that it's only renaming, truncating, or extending channels, not reordering the channels that are already present. - channelvalues: Fill values for color channels in which channelorder[i] < 0.
+This can be empty if no channels are to be filled with constant values. - newchannelnames: An array of new channel names.
 Channels for which this specifies an empty string will have their name taken from the src channel that was copied.
 If newchannelnames is entirely empty, all channel names will simply be copied from src. - shuffle_channel_names: If true, the channel names will be taken from the corresponding channels of the source image be careful with this, shuffling both channel ordering and their names could result in no semantic change at all, if you catch the drift.
-If false (the default), If false, the resulting dst image will have default channel names in the usual order ("R", "G", etc.), but i
+If false (the default), the resulting dst image will have default channel names in the usual order ("R", "G", etc.).

-''' // Copy the first 3 channels of an RGBA, drop the alpha ImageBuf RGBA (...); // assume it's initialized, 4 chans ImageBuf RGB = ImageBufAlgo::channels (RGBA, 3, {} /default ordering/); // Copy just the alpha channel, making a 1-channel image ImageBuf Alpha = ImageBufAlgo::channels (RGBA, 1, 3 /alpha_channel/); // Swap the R and B channels into an existing image ImageBuf BRGA; int channelorder[] = { 2 /B/, 1 /G/, 0 /R/, 3 /A/ }; ImageBufAlgo::channels (BRGA, RGBA, 4, channelorder); // Add an alpha channel with value 1.0 everywhere to an RGB image, // keep the other channels with their old ordering, values, and '''
+''' // Copy the first 3 channels of an RGBA, drop the alpha ImageBuf RGBA (...); // assume it's initialized, 4 chans ImageBuf RGB = ImageBufAlgo::channels (RGBA, 3, {} /default ordering/); // Copy just the alpha channel, making a 1-channel image ImageBuf Alpha = ImageBufAlgo::channels (RGBA, 1, 3 /alpha_channel/); // Swap the R and B channels into an existing image ImageBuf BRGA; '''